LumaPictures/setpkg/README.rst

 - understands setting, prepending, and appending to env variables, and can properly undo each of these actions

 Command-line utility:

-- pkg set: used to set the environment in the current shell (tcsh, csh, bash, sh, DOS)
+- supports tcsh, bash, and DOS
-  - great for setting up build environments
+- pkg set: used to set the environment in the current shell (great for setting up build environments)
 - pkg info: provides feeback on what packages are set, what environment variables they modify
 - pkg run: sets up an environment then executes an application
 - tab completion of packages